 During the 1900’s there were three families heavily involved with the running of the church.
 They were the Mills family of 28 Castle Street, the Phillips family of 62 High Street and the Blenkinsopp family of 3 Upper Bath Road.

 Thornbury Museum has notes made by members of the Methodist Church about the Mills family, who were stalwarts of the church for many years.
 The notes refer to Robert Mills who was a decorator who was appointed trustee of Methodist Church in 1925, reappointed 1948 and again in 1968.
 The notes make it clear how important Robert Mills was to Thornbury Methodists.
-According to these notes he was a trustee in the inter-war period when there was great pressure for the Thornbury Methodist Church to be closed.
+According to these notes he was a trustee in the inter-war period when there was great pressure for the Thornbury Methodist Church to be closed because the membership had fallen to 15.
 He refused as a trustee to sign the closure paper work.
 He lived into the 1970s and with the expansion of Thornbury from 3,000 to over 10,000 saw his chapel filling up again and the great joy that his act of faith in refusing to agree to closure had been justified.

 We have been told by members of the Methodist Church that in the 1970s Robert’s son, Ivor, was their organist.
 We have a thumbnail photograph here on the right of a coach outing for the members of the Methodist Church in 1927.
 Click on it to see a larger photograph to see that it shows Robert Mills with a moustache, standing at the back.
 His son Ivor is standing next to him and Arthur is sitting next to them, with his arm leaning on the side.
 Click here to read about the Mills family